jweinst1/chemical-programming/README.md

 # chemical-programming

-*A book on a computation model for a chemical programming paradigm*
+*A book discussing the concepts and designs of chemical programming*

-This repo contains a book on a chemical programming model, designed to illustrate a paradigm of programming the focusues on the principles of programming with chemical-like reactions.
+This book illustrates a paradigm of programming the focusues on the principles of programming with chemical-like reactions.

+ The book discusses the concepts of chemical programming, such as compounds, elements, and reactivity.
+It defines chemical modeling that incorporates fundamental programming constructs, such as integers, booleans, strings, and much more.

+####`Author: Joshua Weinstein`